sfstoolbox/sfs-matlab/README.md

 You can see that the Toolbox is now projecting all the secondary source positions into the plane for plotting them.
-In addition the axis are automatically labeled.plotting only the active loudspeakers for WFS.
+In addition the axis are automatically chosen and labeled.

-Now we use only a two dimensional array, 2.5D WFS and a virtual point source located at (0 2.5 0) m.
-The results above showed you, that the wave fields are automatically plotted if we specify now output arguments.
-If we specify one, we have to explicitly say if we want also plotting, by <code>conf.plot.useplot = true;</code>.
+In the next plot we use a two dimensional array, 2.5D WFS and a virtual point source located at (0 2.5 0) m.
+The 3D example showed you, that the wave fields are automatically plotted if we specify now output arguments.
+If we specify one, we have to explicitly say if we want also plot the results, by
+<code>conf.plot.useplot = true;</code>.

 ```Matlab
 conf = SFS_config;